zowtech/zowt/replit.md

 ## Overview

-This is a full-stack web application for ZowT, a cyber forensics company specializing in digital crime investigation and fraud analysis.
-The application is built as a modern, responsive website showcasing their professional services with both Portuguese and English language support.
+This is a full-stack web application for ZowT, a cyber forensics company founded by Lucas Alberto, specializing in digital crime investigation and fraud analysis.
+The application is built as a modern, responsive website showcasing his professional services with both Portuguese and English language support.

 The project follows a monorepo structure with a React frontend, Express.js backend, and PostgreSQL database integration using Drizzle ORM.
 It's designed as a professional portfolio and service inquiry platform for cybersecurity and digital forensics consulting.